 Me: Did those awful words and beliefs just come out of your mouth.

-Him: This isn’t an argument, I just know that’s why you served there.
+Him: This isn’t an argument, I just know that’s why you are going there.

 Now now now, could I have handled these situations better?
 Of course.
 Everyone can and I am not perfect.
 And I am not sharing these stories to start conflict of opinions of: